Umuzi-org/tech-department/content/topics/ncit/114050/_index.md

 And that’s when big data technologies come into play.
 The concept of big data is to connect more than one computer to manage all these computations.
 Depending on your company (and data) size, it can easily be a cluster of 10, 100 or even 1000 computers.
 Sounds easy, but under the hood, using big data can be very challenging from a technical standpoint.

-business data science - hadoop architecture
-Example: an older version of a popular big data solution (Hadoop HDFS) explained visually.
+<iframe src="https://drive.google.com/file/d/1Smh-5a0KtoJwOcfUoflweC7iQE4cxewi/preview" width="640" height="480"></iframe> Example: an older version of a popular big data solution (Hadoop HDFS) explained visually.

 Anyway, that’s what big data is in a nutshell.

 Again: it’s highly technical and if you hire good (big) data engineers, they will know what to do.